Picture: Gate to Marston Marsh – Jack Gentle

 Take a walk in the Valley.
 Get a copy of the latest edition of the Guide: The Yare Valley Walk:

-The third edition of this popular Guide to the riverside walk on the west fringes of the city of Norwich, from Harford Bridges to Bowthorpe, is now available.
+The third edition of this popular Guide to the riverside walk on the west fringes of the city of Norwich, from Bowthorpe Southern Park to Harford Bridge, is now available.

 The first new edition for almost eight years, it has been fully updated and redesigned with new photographs, original drawings, and notes on local history and wildlife.
 It has 16 pages including large scale maps in a laminated cover.